Handmade in Nashville

 Wedging

-Porcelain is kneaded until air is gone and the clay becomes elastic, responsive, ready.
-This takes longer than you'd think.
+Porcelain is wedged until all the bubbles are gone and the clay becomes elastic, responsive, and ready.

 Forming